yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/docs/subtask4_deployability.md

 ## Outstanding Work
 - Automate packaging of manifests/artifacts into a release bundle (see `docs/final_stretch_v1.md`).
-- Retune deployable gates (base/TCN/blender) so Oct 2025 forward replay shows non-zero coverage; update manifests once thresholds stabilise.
+- Maintain deployable gates (base/TCN/blender) so Oct 2025 forward replay keeps coverage at the new baseline; document when smoothing or thresholds move and re-run the sandbox comparisons.
 - Extend the blender matrix to new months before reattempting meta-label deployment.
 - Evaluate storage strategy (Git LFS or artifact bucket) for large parquet/model files prior to production handoff.